-Working Schedule: Monday to Friday for about 4 – 6 hours a day.
+Working Schedule: 5-6 days a wekk for about 6-8 hours a day.

 Language Requirement: It would be great if you speak some basic Spanish.
 Farmers on the project don’t speak or understand English.
 If you’d like we can organize group or private Spanish classes for you before you begin your project!
 Click here for more info on Spanish classes.

 Costs: A one week experience starts from $399, for each additional week add on another $169 per week.